Crunchy Tex Mex Salad with Pinto Beans

 and honey-adobo dressing

 A classic taco salad is one of our favorite back-pocket meals.
-It's a great meal if you're cooking for one or two, but you can also set everything out like a taco bar, making it an easy meal to DIY if you've got a house full of people.
+This version is vegetarian with spiced pinto beans, corn, and a sweet and spicy dressing.
+It's a great meal if you're cooking for one or two, but also works well to customize if you're serving a crowd.
+Set everything out like a taco bar and let everyone assemble their own bowl.
+This meal was last featured in 2019.

 - Vinegar, red wine - 1 1/2 Tbsp